Opening Their First Savings Account

 • Explore Financial Literacy Resources and Tools: Utilise a variety of resources and tools to enhance your child’s financial literacy.
 Look for age-appropriate books, games, and online resources that teach financial concepts in a fun and engaging way.
 Many financial institutions offer educational materials and interactive websites designed for children to learn about banking and money management.

 • Use Savings Accounts as a Learning Tool: Use your child’s savings account as a practical tool for teaching financial lessons.
 Help them set savings goals and track their progress.
 Discuss the concept of interest and how their savings can grow over time.
+You might also explore options like Pocket Money payments to help manage allowances and encourage saving habits.
 Encourage them to make regular deposits and celebrate milestones when they reach their goals.

 • Make Real-Life Connections: Help children understand the real-life applications of banking and financial concepts.
 Take them to the bank to deposit money, withdraw funds, or discuss account activity.
 Involve them in everyday financial tasks, such as grocery shopping, where they can learn about budgeting, comparing prices, and making informed purchasing decisions.